Last Updated on 02/05/2022

 Where to Stay in Tarifa

 Hotel Hurricane is truly a hidden gem.
-It was such a treat to stay at this special property after travel has been on hold for so long.
-I had forgotten the feeling of charging a beer to your room at the pool bar, as simple as it is.
+It was such a treat to stay at this special property during early spring when the wisteria was in bloom.

-For a stay in the old city center, choose Posada La Sacristía for a boutique hotel with exposed beams, sunny rooms and nice lounge spaces.
+For a stay in the city center, choose Posada La Sacristía for a boutique hotel with exposed beams and nice lounge spaces.
+I quite enjoyed the tiny terrace outside our room on the top floor.
+They also serve a nice breakfast and spa on the rooftop.
 Also pet friendly!
-Check for the best rates and availability here.
+Check rates and availability here.

 Things to do in Tarifa